jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-properties.md

 -->

-The following reference sections cover documented and well-known properties recognized and processed by Spring Data for VMware GemFire (SDG) and Spring Session for VMware GemFire (SSDG).
+The following reference sections cover documented and well-known properties recognized and processed by [spring-data-gemfire-name] and [spring-session-gemfire-name].

-These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of VMware GemFire in a Spring application.
-When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses VMware GemFire.
+These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of [vmware-gemfire-name] in a Spring application.
+When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses [vmware-gemfire-name].

 ### Spring Data Based Properties